osmcode/osmium-tool/man/osmium-renumber.md

 Renumbering Germany currently (spring 2016) takes less than three minutes and needs about 3 GB RAM.

+Renumber a PBF file starting the node IDs at 1 (and counting upwards), the way IDs at 100 and the relation IDs at -200 (and counting downwards.

+    osmium renumber -o renumbered.osm.pbf -s 1,100,-200 athens.osm.pbf

 Renumber an OSM file storing the indexes on disk: